JUNIORGBJ/StarFox_Zero_Localization-Tool/README.md

 - **Windows Forms**
 - **Visual Studio 2022**

-## Como Compilar
+## How to Build

 ### Visual Studio 2022

-1. Abra `StarFoxZeroLocalizationTool.sln`
+1. Open `StarFoxZeroLocalizationTool.sln`
-2. Selecione a configuração desejada
+2. Select the desired configuration
-3. Compile normalmente pelo Visual Studio
+3. Build normally via Visual Studio

-## Fluxo de Uso
+## Usage Flow

-1. Abra um arquivo `.mcd`
+1. Open a `.mcd` file
-2. Navegue pelas entradas na árvore lateral
-3. Edite os textos desejados
-4. Valide o charset para localizar caracteres faltantes
-5. Exporte ou importe CSV quando necessário
-6. Ajuste glyphs e texturas do atlas, se o arquivo exigir
+2. Browse entries in the side tree
+3. Edit the desired texts
+4. Validate charset to locate missing characters
+5. Export or import CSV when needed
+6. Adjust glyphs and atlas textures if the file requires it
-7. Salve o novo `.mcd`
+7. Save the new `.mcd`
-8. Se estiver trabalhando com pacotes do jogo, use a ferramenta de `.dat` para extrair ou reempacotar
+8. If working with game packages, use the `.dat` tool to extract or repack

-## Licença
+## License

-Este projeto está licenciado sob a **Licença MIT**.

-Você é livre para usar, copiar, modificar, mesclar, publicar, distribuir, sublicenciar e vender cópias do software, desde que o aviso de copyright e o texto da licença sejam incluídos em todas as cópias ou partes substanciais do software.

-Consulte o arquivo [`LICENSE`](LICENSE) para obter o texto completo da licença.
+This project is licensed under the **MIT License**.

+You are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+See the [`LICENSE`](LICENSE) file for details.

 Copyright (c) 2026 Junior GBJ